How to Connect Any CRM via HTTP Request Node

 Basic Auth

-Older systems or internal APIs
+Older systems or internal APIs.
+Least secure, but simplest.

 - Set Authentication to "Basic Auth"